jantoine1/docker-drupal-dev/README.md

   ```
   -e USER="user" -e UID="1000"
   ```
-* Provides a remote file server variable for defining a remote server to fetch files from if they're not found locally.
+* Provides a REMOTE_FILE_SERVER variable for defining a remote server to fetch files from if they're not found locally.
   ```
   -e REMOTE_FILE_SERVER="example.com"
   ```